 Using the Collider Component

-In this tutorial we are going to explain the collider components and how to use them with the mesh component and the rigidbody component.
+In this tutorial, we are going to explain the collider components and how to use them with the mesh component and the rigidbody component.
 The colldier components provide simple collision shapes for your entities.
-I would also recommend to see the Entity Components - Components Panel 1 documentation to understand or look up what the specific attributes do.
+I would also recommend seeing the Entity Components - Components Panel documentation to understand or look up what the specific attributes do.

 This tutorial will use the mesh component and the rigidbody component, so if you don't know what they do please see the Rigidbody Component and Mesh Component tutorials first.
 We will focus on changing the collision of your entity and explain how to create more complex collision shapes.